Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Abstract

 \section{Abstract}

 Let $\lambda$ be a self-dual Hecke character over a CM field $K$.
-Let $\fp$ be a prime of the maximal totally real subfield $F$ of $K$ and $\Gamma_{\fp}$ the Galois group of the maximal anticyclotomic $\BZ_p^{\deg \fp}$-extension of $K$ unramified outside $\fp$.
+Let $\fp$ be a degree one prime of the maximal totally real subfield $F$ of $K$ and $\Gamma_{\fp}$ the Galois group of the anticyclotomic $\BZ_p$-extension of $K$ unramified outside $\fp$.
 We prove that

 for all but finitely many finite order characters $\nu$ of $\Gamma_\fp$ such that $\varepsilon(\lambda\nu)=+1$.
 For an ordinary prime $\ell$ with respect to the CM quadratic extension $K/F$, we also determine the $\ell$-adic valuation of the normalised Hecke $L$-values $L^{\alg}(1,\lambda\nu)$.
 As an application, we complete Hsieh's proof of Eisenstein congruence divisibility towards the CM Iwasawa main conjecture over $K$.